University Royal Naval Unit: Command structure and staff

 The URNUs are part of the University Service Units, under the command of Commander Universities.
 They fall under the overall jurisdiction of the Commanding Officer of Britannia Royal Naval College, Dartmouth, Captain BRNC.

 The University Royal Naval Units are divided into two sectors.
 URNU North and URNU South, which are usually commanded by a full-time Royal Navy Lieutenant Commander or Royal Marines Major.

 Individual units are commanded in geographical pairs by an Officer-in-Charge (OiC), usually a full-time Royal Navy Lieutenant, or Royal Marines Captain.
 Individual units each maintain a unit Coxswain (Cox'n or Coxn), usually a full-time Chief Petty Officer, Royal Marines Colour Sergeant or, exceptionally, a Royal Navy or Royal Marines Warrant Officer, as well as a Unit/Regional Administration Officer (UAO/RAO), who is a civilian and does not wear uniform.

-Each unit also has the capacity for up to eight training officers, who may be ex-Royal Navy, former URNU students, or civilians with relevant experience, who are appointed as honorary Royal Naval Reserve officers, though they do not hold a commission and are not required to pass an Admiralty Interview Board (AIB).
+Each unit also has the capacity for up to eight training officers, who may be ex-Royal Navy, former URNU students, or civilians with relevant experience, who are appointed as temporary Royal Naval Reserve officers, though they do not hold a commission and are not required to pass an Admiralty Interview Board (AIB).
 Training Officers are however required to meet the same medical standards as Regular and Reservist personnel within the service, and are encouraged to meet the same annual fitness standards.

 Training Officers are distinguished from other Regular and Reserve service Officers by a gold embroidered ‘R’ placed centrally within the curl of their respective rank epaulette.

 The training staff of an individual unit consists of a Royal Naval Reserve Lieutenant as the unit's Senior Training Officer (STO) and a number of Training Officers (TOs), who vary between Royal Naval Reserve Acting Sub-Lieutenants, Sub-Lieutenants and Lieutenants.
 This format, with the exception of rank, roughly mirrors the training staff and format of BRNC.

 Should the Training Officers wish they are also able to attend AIBs and pass out of the Royal Naval Reserve's Accelerated Officer Programme, and retain a position within both their local Reserve and University Royal Naval Unit.

 URNU Cadets

 Undergraduates usually join for three years, with options to extend this membership to four or five years, providing they can sufficiently convince their Officer-in-Charge that their continued membership would be of value to the unit.
 Members are list 7B reservists and therefore there is no call-up liability and members may leave at any time.
-During membership cadet’s must pass Royal Naval medical standards in order to join their respective unit, and are equally encouraged to meet Royal Naval fitness standards, to make the most of opportunities available to them.
+During membership cadet's must pass Royal Naval medical standards in order to join their respective unit, and are equally encouraged to meet Royal Naval fitness standards, to make the most of opportunities available to them.

 Each URNU comprises up to 51 students, who usually join for the duration of their degree, with the option of taking a year out or leaving at any time.
 The URNU's also have attached cadets that are on Navy sponsorship/cadetship programs.